How Sweden is moving Kiruna, the arctic 'millipede town'

 A town on the move

+So why is this settlement upping sticks?
 The upheaval began in 2004 when the residents faced a dilemma.
 The nearby iron ore mine -- Europe's largest, and the town's main source of employment for over a century -- had begun to pose a danger.

 As LKAB dug for deposits, cracks started appearing in the ground in populated areas.
 The state-owned company that operates the mine predicts that fractures will only get worse as it attempts to access the more difficult-to-reach minerals.